CONTENTS

 Explanation

-So I started with a smaller circuit and different firmware that simply sends a command to the 'copter over and over to prove I can at least control it.
-I knew I needed a strong IR LED, so I went to Mouser and found a Vishay TSFF5210 IR LED.
-The angle of half intensity of the LED is 10 degrees which seems a bit focused, but the radiant intensity was a big number :).
-Unfortunately, to get that high intensity I believe it takes 1A of current and the LED is only rated at 100mA continuous.
-Since I'm pulsing this LED I decided to drive it around 200mA (assuming my calculations are correct.. if the exact current calculation was needed I should have used an ammeter).
-To drive the LED I'm using a high-gain ZTX1049A transitor.
-To control the LED I used an MSP430F2012 since I had some laying around.
-The original circuit simply had an IR emitter that sent a single command over and over to the copter.
+The project started with a smaller circuit and different firmware that simply sends a command to the 'copter over and over to prove it can at least be controlled.
+The IR LED of choice here ended up being a Vishay TSFF5210.
+The angle of half intensity of this LED is 10 degrees which seems a bit focused, but the radiant intensity is maybe more important.
+The LED is rated at 100mA continuous and since IR communication is pulsing the LED I decided to drive it around 200mA with a high-gain ZTX1049A transitor.
+To control the LED an MSP430F2012 is being used since I had some laying around.

-My next step was to modify the circuit and source code for jamming.
-I pointed 4 IR LED's in 4 different directions and put four Vishay TSOP38223 38kHz IR sensors next to them.
-When any of the four 38kHz IR sensors senses the remote control trying to send a command, the firmware is programmed to flash a yellow debug LED and send out its own command on all 4 IR LED's to turn the thrust off.
+The next step was to modify the circuit and source code for jamming.
+The circuit has 4 IR LEDs in 4 different directions and four Vishay TSOP38223 38kHz IR sensors next to them.
+When any of the four 38kHz IR sensors senses the remote control trying to send a command, the firmware is programmed to send out its own command on all 4 IR LED's to turn the thrust off.
 Most likely the 'copter never really sees this command as the IR from the circuit probably just mixes with the remote's IR and creates garbage causing the helicopter to fall from the air.
-Achmadinejad would be proud :).

 The firmware is pretty simple.
-I set up the internal DCO of the MSP430F2012 to run at 16MHz (if anyone from Texas Instruments reads this, PLEASE make an MSP430 chip in DIP packaging that can take an external 16MHz resonator or crystal.
-The DCO sucks.).
-Anyway, I set up Timer A to interrupt every 210 cycles which comes up to around 76190 times a second (double the 38kHz frequency).
-I used r13 to point to 1 of 2 interrupt routines: led_on, which toggles the output LED's and led_off which turns all LED's off.
+The internal DCO of the MSP430F2012 is set to run at 16MHz (update: 16MHz with the DCO is not recommended).
+Timer A is setup to interrupt every 210 cycles which comes up to around 76190 times a second (double the 38kHz frequency).
+Register r13 points to 1 of 2 interrupt routines: led_on, which toggles the output LEDs and led_off which turns all LEDs off.
 The led_on routine will also count the number of times the interrupt has been hit in the r5 register.
-This allows my main routine to keep time of how long each "burst" is.
+This allows the main routine to keep time of how long each "burst" is.
 For example, when r5 counts to 152, it means 152 interrupts have been called which means approx 2ms has passed.

-The protocol for this IR is, with a 38kHz carrier frequency, send 2ms on / 2ms off (a header portion to tell the 'copter a 32 bit command is coming) and next 32 bits of data where a 0 is sent by sending 0.300ms on / 0.300ms off, or a 1 by sending 0.300ms on and 0.600ms off.
-The 32 bit command is 4 seperate bytes where byte 0 is yaw, byte 1 is pitch, byte 2 is throttle, and byte 3 is trim.
 Yaw, pitch, and trim should be 0 to 127 where 63 is middle.
 The throttle is is 0 to 127 where the 7th bit (128) will tell it which channel (A or B).
-Each bit is send LSb first.
-In my code I do this by shifting left on the register holding the current byte and checking the carry flag.
+Each byte is send LSb first.
 After each command, there should be a recovery time where the remote stays silent.
-I avoid this recovery time in the no_fly_zone.asm firmware so I have the possiblity of sending more commands than the remote sends.
+This project avoids the recovery time in the no_fly_zone.asm firmware so there is the possiblity of sending more commands than the remote sends.

-The MSP430 assembly source code below can be assembled with my own naken_asm assembler.
+The MSP430 assembly source code below can be assembled with naken_asm assembler.

 Video